’till summer comes around

 To cover for our called off seafaring expedition, we made plans to chase the sunset at the General Luna port instead, not so far away from Cloud 9.
 Best place to go on low tide.
 Hear the sound of the waves crashing nearby, feel the salty breeze touching your skin and the powdery sand gently massaging your feet.
 I see people collecting shells, dogs playing around in those shallow waters.
 Twilight and beyond washed away all my worries.

 The board walk wreckage of the old port.
-I can sit here all day.
+I can sit here watching the sea and the sky all day.

 The port is now lined up with KTVs and eating places, providing sanctuary to beer deprived tourists and locals alike.